apache/kylin/website/_docs/howto/howto_release.md

 ---
-layout: post
+layout: docs
-title:  "How to making a release"
+title:  How to making a release
 categories: howto
 permalink: /docs/howto/howto_release.html
+version: v0.7.2
+since: v0.7.1
 ---

 _This guide is for Apache Kylin Committers only._